Take your outdoor space from blah to beautiful with these balcony decoration ideas.

 No matter the size of a balcony, it usually has four vertical elements: a window wall, a railing, and two end walls or side rails (or some combination of wall and rail).
 Obviously, you can’t really change the railing or window wall.
 But if you have an end wall, you can treat it just as you would an accent wall inside the house.

-Adding large prints to that far wall, not only makes this balcony feel more like an interior space, it also provides visual interest at eye level.
+Adding large prints to that far wall, not only makes this balcony feel more like interior space, it also provides visual interest at eye level.
 Picture yourself standing in this space without the prints on the wall.
 All of the visual interest is from waist height and down to the floor.
 Not very interesting.
 But, by adding something to that wall, you now have a more interesting space.
 The prints also provide a focal point that draws your eye to the end of the balcony.

 Ceilings are another element that most people can’t change.
 But, if you can alter the ceiling, you have a few choices.
 A white beadboard ceiling (be sure it can be used for exterior use) would look very nice.
 Or, follow the Victorian’s lead and simply paint the ceiling sky blue.
 If you can’t change the ceiling, add some nice string lights, paper lanterns or glow in the dark stars to add some visual interest.

-You need some place to sit and definitely a place to put your adult beverage.
-You’ll want to consider the scale, material and color of your balcony furniture.
-Scale is probably the most important factor.
+You need someplace to sit and definitely a place to put your adult beverage.
+You’ll want to consider the scale, material, and color of your balcony furniture.
+The scale is probably the most important factor.

 For instance, a small bistro set like the one above is out of scale and would not look right.
 But, the rockers are scaled very nicely for the space; large, but not so large that they overwhelm the space.
 They also leave a nice size aisle between the front of the chairs and the railing; you could easily walk by someone sitting in the chair.
 The wicker is traditional, which complements the railing, flooring, windows, and shutters.
 Finally, the brown color pairs nicely with the wood floor.